trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/customizing-operations.md

 Follow these steps to create the `convert` entrypoint that exchanges one token for another:

-1. At the beginning of the module, after the `def my_module():` statement but before the `class` statement, add a type that represents the parameter for the entrypoint:
+1. At the beginning of the module, after the `def my_module():` statement but before the `class` statement, add a type that represents the information for a token transfer:

    ```smartpy
    conversion_type: type = sp.record(